narongporn/pxt-PMS7003/README.md

 ## Description
 ![connect](https://github.com/narongporn/pxt-PMS7003/blob/master/images/PMS7003-1.png)

-Use this block to define which pins are connect to RX and TX of the sensor.
+Use this block to define which pins are connected to RX and TX of the sensor.

 ![start character](https://github.com/narongporn/pxt-PMS7003/blob/master/images/PMS7003-2.png)